mchmarny/kpush/README.md

 { "handlers": [ "POST: /post" ] }
 ```

 Target of PubSub push must also be an HTTPS server with non-self-signed certificate.
-The instructions on how to configure Knative with SSL certificate are are located [here](https://github.com/knative/docs/blob/master/serving/using-an-ssl-cert.md).
+The instructions on how to configure Knative with SSL certificate are located [here](https://github.com/knative/docs/blob/master/serving/using-an-ssl-cert.md).

 > Note, PubSub will publish only to registering endpoints which will require you to A) Verify you have access to the domain, and B) Register your domain in APIs & services.
 Instructions for both can be set up [here](https://cloud.google.com/pubsub/docs/push)